CptOfEvilMinions/GuardiansOfTheNetwork/week1_dvwa/README.md

 ### Understanding the machine
 It is important to understand the machine you are investigating

-0. What is the operating system(OS) of the hacker's machine?
+0. What is the operating system(OS) of the attacked machine?
 0. What is the kernel of the attacked machine?
 0. What is the timezone of the attacked machine?
 0. What is the IP address of the attacked machine?